 Validation test: gently shake the closed container => no movement noise should be audible.

-Secure transport packaging
+Advice on secure transport packaging

 Choice of container